marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   passed to a function that takes a ``char *`` parameter.
 This option can be used to suppress such a warning.

-.. option:: -Wno-discarded-array-qualifiers , -Wno-discarded-array-qualifiers
+.. option:: -Wno-discarded-array-qualifiers , -Wno-discarded-array-qualifiers, -Wdiscarded-array-qualifiers
-.. option:: -Wdiscarded-array-qualifiers

   .. note::